CJchanghwan/speaker_recognition_framework/README.md

 - [WavLM](https://github.com/microsoft/unilm/tree/master/wavlm)

 This work was partially supported by the Institute of Information & Communications Technology Planning & Evaluation (IITP) grant funded by the Korean government (MSIT) (No. 2022-0-00963, Localization Technology Development on Spoken Language Synthesis and Translation of OTT Media Content), and by a research fund from Chosun University, 2023

+# Acknowledge
+This code is MIT-licensed.
+The license applies to our pre-trained models as well.